ECTS

 Description

-Partial Differential Equations (PDE) are nowadays an essential mathematical object for the study and understanding of physical or biological phenomena.
-Their great complexity often makes them impossible to solve analytically; hence the need to use numerical solution methods.
+Partial differential equations (PDEs) are nowadays an essential mathematical tool in the study and understanding of physical and biological phenomena.
+Their great complexity often makes them impossible to solve analytically; hence the need for numerical resolution methods.

-This course is dedicated to the introduction of PDEs, then to their solution using well-known numerical schemes such as finite difference and finite volume methods.
+This course is dedicated to the introduction of PDEs, then to their resolution using well-known numerical schemes such as finite difference and finite volume methods.
 A more analytical part, necessary for the introduction of finite volume methods, will be devoted to the analytical resolution of scalar conservation laws.
-Four programming exercises will illustrate in simple examples the tools of scientific calculation seen in the course.
+Four programming practical exercises will illustrate the scientific computing tools learnt in class with simple examples.

 Objectives

-Introduce numerical schemes and numerical analysis tools necessary to solve partial differential equations.
+Introduce the numerical schemes and numerical analysis tools needed to solve partial differential equations.

 Bachelor's degree in Mathematics in its entirety, with an emphasis on differential calculus and integration.

-Recommended prerequisites: It is recommended to have taken modules of numerical analysis in the Bachelor's degree covering the following topics: interpolation of functions, quadrature integrals, and numerical methods for ODEs.
+Recommended prerequisites: It is recommended that you have taken the numerical analysis modules in your bachelor's degree, covering the following topics: function interpolation, quadrature integrals, and numerical methods for ODEs.
 Experience in programming is also desirable.

 Syllabus